TruStory/testnets/README.md

 truchaind gentx --name <name> --amount 10000000000utru --ip <node_ip_address>
 ```

-This generates a JSON file that contains the chain transaction that creates your validator.
+This generates a JSON file that contains the chain transaction that creates your validator with an allocation of 10,000 TRU.
 For example, check out the genesis transaction for [blockshane](https://github.com/TruStory/testnets/blob/master/testnet-1/gentx/gentx-267f9165a57da281721c3cf58adfeb9d506b7777.json).

 _The JSON in this example has been formatted to be human readable.
 It doesn't have to be formatted, but feel free to use a tool like [jq](https://stedolan.github.io/jq/) if you'd like to format yours as well._

 ### Submit genesis transaction

-[Fork this repo](https://help.github.com/en/github/getting-started-with-github/fork-a-repo), and [submit a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) with your gentx file added to: [testnet-1/gentx](https://github.com/TruStory/testnets/tree/master/testnet-1/gentx).
+[Submit a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork) with your gentx file added to the [testnet-1/gentx](https://github.com/TruStory/testnets/tree/master/testnet-1/gentx) directory.

 ## Next Steps